Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/codespaces/managing-your-codespaces/index.md

 ---
 title: Managing your codespaces
-intro: 'You can use {% data variables.product.prodname_github_codespaces %} settings to manage information that your codespace might need.'
+intro: "You can use {% data variables.product.prodname_github_codespaces %} settings to manage information that your codespace might need."
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Codespaces
 redirect_from: